diuand/diuand/README.md

 # Hi 👋, I'm Nicoara Andrei Costin

 ### Desciption
-As a software tester and hardware developer with a passion in frontend technologies, I am well-versed in a range of technologies such as JavaScript, CSS, HTML, Bootstrap, and Angular.
-With my expertise in these technologies, I design and develop intuitive, responsive, and visually appealing user interfaces.

-In addition to frontend development, I also have extensive experience working with Python and Arduino, which I use to automate tests, analyze data, and create scripts to improve workflow.
-I am proficient in using Figma to create high-fidelity mockups of my designs.

-As a software tester, I take a meticulous approach to ensure the software I develop meets the highest quality standards.
-I utilize various testing methodologies and tools to identify and fix bugs, working closely with the development team to ensure the software meets user needs.

-As a hardware developer, I use my experience with Arduino to create prototypes and conduct experiments to ensure that the hardware I develop meets user expectations.

-In summary, I am a highly skilled software tester and hardware developer with a passion for frontend technologies, and I am always striving to improve my skills and knowledge.
+I am a skilled software tester with experience in creating Python-based software to test developing boards.
+Using Git, I manage my work and collaborate with others.
+Additionally, I have expertise in hardware development and create boards and sensors in Kicad to be tested by myself.

+In my free time, I have been working hard to become a front-end developer, and I have learned several skills in this field, including JavaScript, CSS, HTML, Bootstrap, and Angular.
+Although most of my work on Github isn't in Angular yet, I am currently learning this technology to expand my skillset.

+During my software development journey, I have also honed my soft skills, such as professional communication and the ability to explain complex coding concepts to my colleagues.
+I am passionate about learning and growing my skills, and I am always looking for new opportunities to challenge myself and contribute to exciting projects.

 ## Profile sessions
 👩‍💻 I'm currently working on a **Responsive Ecomerce Website**